martin059/virtualization-level-2-vagrant-setup/README.md

 Once these steps are done, skip to the [Working with Vagrant](#33-working-with-vagrant) section.

-**Note:** During `vagrant up`, a port collision error will occur if the ports defined in the `Vagrantfile` conflict with a service already running on the host machine.
+**Note**: During `vagrant up`, a port collision error will occur if the ports defined in the `Vagrantfile` conflict with a service already running on the host machine.
 To resolve this, change the port mappings in the `Vagrantfile`.

 ## 3.2.
 Customization

 The provisioning process may be customized to determine whether some components are installed or not, and also to make some environment customizations for the user such as the Git username/email configuration or whether to install certain components or tools.

-**Note:** By default, the `Vagrantfile` and the `Ansible` playbook are configured to set up the "Minimum Viable Product (MVP) Vagrant".
+**Note**: By default, the `Vagrantfile` and the `Ansible` playbook are configured to set up the "Minimum Viable Product (MVP) Vagrant".
 For more details read the [What is the MVP Vagrant?](#332-what-is-the-mvp-vagrant) section.

 To customize the provisioning process, it is needed to create a `provision/ansible/group_vars/all/custom` file (an example can be found in [`custom_example`](EXAMPLE_custom) at the root of the repository).